Keyurbathani/Keyurbathani/README.md

 👋I Completed My Bachelor of Engineering in Information Technology at LD College of Engineering.
 I have a strong foundation in MERN (Full Stack) development and with a particular interest in Data Structures and Algorithms (DSA).

 I'm enthusiastic about leveraging Data science , Artificial intelligence and Data analytics create innovative solutions that empower businesses and enhance user experiences.
-I also Interested to learn new technologies
+I also Interested to learn new Technologies.

 ---